psychemedia/storytelling-notes/and-the-girl-played-on.md

 " My lord, have mercy !
 Tell me where he went..."

-But the Wolf turned away his head and passed on.
+But the Wolf just turned his head away, and passed on.

 Renelde might have humbled his pride had she gone back to her spinning-wheel again; but she did nothing of the sort.